AlexPatey/BarbourLogicLibraryManagementSystem/README.md

 The solution I have provided covers all of the main requirements provided.

+I have provided comments across the code to explain various decisions I have made, etc.

 I have used the following third-party libraries:
 - XUnit for my testing framework.
 - FluentValidation for my model validation.